 The main house has been lovingly restored in the traditaional style, but with all mod-cons including dishwasher, washing machine, large fridge/freezer and bottle fridge, and comprising two double bedrooms, bathroom with shower and toilet, lounge with log burning stove (wonderful for cosy winter nights).
 The main bedroom has recently been extended with en-suite bathroom, air conditioning and French doors leading out on to one of the patios.
 All other bedrooms including in the studios have air-conditioning.
 The roof terrance provides full 360 degree views and is the perfect location to watch sunsets.
 The ceilings of the house and studios are all restored to original cane thatch so keeping the rooms cooler in the hotter months, and there are lots of shaded patio areas.

-The whole place is perfect for a large group, as you are not all living in one house so you can have some private space and even independent breakfast if you so wish.
+The whole place is perfect for a large group, as you are not all living in one house so you can have some private space.

 |Size||Sleeps up to 8, 4 bedrooms|